parkmandpl/wp-basics/index.md

 ## Create your own wesbite with WordPress

+This is a gathering of resources to help you create a WordPress site.

 Course materials are written in [Markdown](https://www.markdownguide.org/) and hosted on [Github](https://www.github.com), a popular development platform that allows for collaborative drafting, version control, and easy dissemination of your course.

 Using Course in a Box and hosting a course on Github are **completely free**, and we’ve outlined the process for putting together a course [on our blog](https://info.p2pu.org/2019/05/16/creating-an-open-course-with-p2pu/).
 If you’d like to hire us to help you set things up and/or co-design the course with you, [we can do that](https://www.p2pu.org/en/work-with-us/).